 "So that you may attain Consciousness of divine guidance," This is how the creator defined the purpose of the month of fasting.
 Every religious community follows the tradition of fasting in different ways.
 Some fast for 40 days and abstain from food, some for a week, a few days, or a day.
-The purpose of fasting in Islam is to rejuvenate and energize their commitment to divine values that secure peace with justice and dignity for every human being.
+Fasting in Islam aims to rejuvenate and energize their commitment to religious values that secure peace with justice and dignity for every human being.
 The month-long fasting has three primary dimensions.

 Community relation building

 Identifying with social issues